Once upon a Unicorn

 There may be no such thing as a unicorn, but a narwhal comes close.
-Narwhals are arctic whales that have a long, spiral tusk sticking out from the left side of their mouths.
-That tusk is actually a reeeeeeally long tooth that can grow over 10 feet long!
-People may have gotten the idea of unicorns from seeing narwhals pop up out of the water…unicorn horns in drawings from hundreds of years ago look a lot like twisty narwhal tusks.
-The Vikings thought the tusks even had magical powers.
-Narwhals can grow to up to 18 feet long, even before you count that tusk…It’s much easier for them to carry a 10-foot tooth than for us!
+Narwhals are arctic whales that have a long, spiral tusk sticking out the left corner of their mouths.
+That tusk is actually a reeeeeeally long tooth that can grow 10 feet long!
+Unicorn drawings from hundreds of years ago had twisty horns like that, so maybe narwhals gave them the idea for this magical animal.
+But narwhals aren’t so easy to find, either!

 Wee ones: Who’s taller, you or that 10-foot tooth?